 If someone were to cut the wiring inside, it would prevent any distress signal from being sent to your monitoring station, rendering the home security system useless.

 A cellular-based security system has no such weakness, as it uses the same reliable network of cellular towers that your mobile phone is designed for.
 Even if you live in an area with poor cell service, in many cases the cell communicator is still able to maintain a consistent connection.

 Security systems need a cellular connection so you can count on reliable, uninterrupted protection.

 Landline cables are vulnerable to the elements.
-Heavy snow, rain, and other weather conditions can damage them, severing your connection to your security company.
+Heavy snow, rain, and other weather conditions can damage them, severing your connection to your alarm company.

 This isn’t the case for mobile networks, which tend to be more resilient in withstanding a major storm or natural disaster.